• Skip to primary navigation

 Ingredients

-Ingredients for plant based lentil bolognese in various glass bowls on a wood tabletop.
+Ingredients for the lentil bolognese sauce in various bowls and plates on a wood table.
 Black and white labels have been added to name each ingredient.

 • Lentils: I love using brown lentils in this dish!
 They have a heartier texture than other lentils and really make it feel like a ground beef swap.
 You can also use red lentils if you want a softer texture.

-• Tomato paste + Diced Tomatoes: These form the foundation of the sauce.
+• Tomato paste + Diced Tomatoes: These form the foundation of the tomato sauce.
 I use a can of tomato paste and a 15 oz can of diced tomatoes.
+For the most flavorful tomatoes, purchase a whole, peeled tomato can and then dice them by hand.
+I typically purchase a 28 oz can and then use half.

 Instructions